isabella232/aspnet-webhooks-rest-sample/README.md

 Subscribe for webhooks to get notified when your user's data changes so you don't have to poll for changes.

 This ASP.NET MVC sample shows how to start getting notifications from Microsoft Graph.
-[Microsoft Graph](http://graph.microsoft.io/) provides a unified API endpoint to access data from the Microsoft cloud.
+[Microsoft Graph](https://graph.microsoft.io/) provides a unified API endpoint to access data from the Microsoft cloud.

 The following are common tasks that a web application performs with Microsoft Graph webhooks.

 * Sign-in your users with their work or school account to get an access token.
-* Use the access token to create a webhook [subscription](http://graph.microsoft.io/en-us/docs/api-reference/v1.0/resources/subscription).
+* Use the access token to create a webhook [subscription](https://graph.microsoft.io/en-us/docs/api-reference/v1.0/resources/subscription).
 * Send back a validation token to confirm the notification URL.
 * Listen for notifications from Microsoft Graph.
-* Request for more information in Microsoft Office 365 using data in the notification.
+* Request more information about changed resources using data in the notification.

 ![Microsoft Graph Webhook Sample for ASP.NET screenshot](/readme-images/Page1.PNG)